Year End Letter-Linda Rozet CPA

 If you are receiving this newsletter by mail, we do not have an updated email address for you on file.
 There is an area on my website where you can update me on this information so that you don’t miss out on any updates that may be distributed by email throughout the year. (“SEND US YOUR INFO” PAGE)

 The options for tax preparation again this year are your own personal choice.
 While some feel that certain tax issues are best handled and discussed in person, others prefer submitting data electronically if your tax situation is similar to last year and if there isn’t much that warrants a new discussion.

 Income tax paperwork can always be mailed, emailed, faxed or delivered to me by a courier service.
-Reminder that we will still have a 24-hour secure paperwork drop slot at the new office.
-It is located on the west side of the building.

 YEAR END AND YEAR ROUND REMINDERS